zarf-dev/proposals/8-show-manifest-and-values/README.md

 below is for the real nitty-gritty.
 -->

-Introduce four new commands. `zarf dev show-manifests`, `zarf dev show-values-files`, `zarf package show-manifests`, and `zarf package show-values-files`.
+Introduce four new commands. `zarf dev show manifests`, `zarf dev show values-files`, `zarf package show manifests`, and `zarf package show values-files`.
 The `package` commands will run on an already built package, local or remote, while the `dev` commands will take a package directory.
 This command will print both the manifests from a helm chart and the manifests in the `.components[x].manifests` key.
 Component actions will not run during any of these commands.

 Before printing the manifest for each chart the name and version of the chart will be printed.
 Before printing Manifests from the `.components[x].manifests` key the name of the manifests block, `.components[x].manifests[x].name`, will be printed.

-Below is the intended help text for `zarf dev show-manifests`. `zarf dev show-values-files` will include the same flags.
+Below is the intended help text for `zarf dev show manifests`. `zarf dev show values-files` will include the same flags.
 ```
 Usage:
-  zarf dev show-manifests [ DIRECTORY ] [flags]
+  zarf dev show manifests [ DIRECTORY ] [flags]

 Flags:
       --create-set stringToString   Specify package variables to set on the command line (KEY=value) (default [])